stencila/website/CONTRIBUTING.md

 6. One of the website maintainers will review your suggestion and, if everything is OK, will publish it on the website.

+If you want to make more substantive changes please check out [`DESIGN.md`](DESIGN.md) which provides an outline of the site and the goals of each area, page and section.

 ### Blog posts

 We invite guest blog posts from all community members.
 You can add a blog post